Eluinhost/ChunkBiomes/README.md

 # Known Problems

-- Some biomes seem to generate with a variation (JUNGLE appears to make JungleEdge biome).
-As far as I can tell this is Bukkit/Spigot problem and I cannot find a cause currently.
 - World spawn may be a little bit off, after you fall into the void make sure to set the spawn point somewhere sensible